IZ Adaptive Clothing and Izzy Camilleri

 Corinne: Can you share more about how IZ Adaptive incorporates disability rights throughout its entire supply chain?

-Corinne: It seems like over the years there have been sporadic sustainability movements within the fashion industry – from labor rights and environmentally-friendly fabrics to racial diversity and body positivity.
-Sometimes I can’t help but think that a lot of these campaigns are just clever marketing, because they seldom lead to systemic change in the industry.
-These days, more and more people are on the ‘disability bandwagon’.
-Is this just another trend or is this here to stay?
+Corinne: It seems like, over the years, there have been sporadic sustainability movements within the fashion industry – from labor rights and environmentally-friendly fabrics to racial diversity and body positivity.
+Sometimes I can’t help but think that many of these campaigns are just clever marketing because they seldom lead to systemic change in the industry.
+These days, more and more people are on the ‘disability bandwagon.’
+Is this just another trend, or is this here to stay?

-“I was not ignoring the issue; I just didn’t know it existed.”
+“I was not ignoring the issue of adaptive clothing; I just didn’t know it existed.”

-Corinne: It’s been reported that people with disabilities and their immediate communities account for about US$8 trillion in spending.
-It’s clear there is a market here and the demand is huge.
+Corinne: It’s been reported that disabled people and their immediate communities account for about US$8 trillion in spending.
+It’s clear there is a market here, and the demand is huge.
 Why do you think progress on this has been so slow?

 Corinne: How can other business leaders incorporate inclusive design into their everyday business?